BernardHwang/BernardHwang/README.md

-- 👋 Hi, I’m Bernard Hwang
+- 👋 Hi, I’m Bernard Hwang Jen Fung.
+A Software Engineer Student, Malaysian
-- 👀 I’m interested in Coding (not really)
+- 👀 I’m interested in Coding i think, Loving in platying badminton
 - 🌱 I’m currently learning Software Engineering Stuff
-- 💞️ I’m looking to collaborate on ... anyone ?
+- 💞️ I’m looking to collaborate on ... anyone else related in the field
-- 📫 How to reach me ... by contacting me with email ?
+- 📫 How to reach me ... contact contact me 💓 laohwang0523@gmail.com

 <!---
 BernardHwang/BernardHwang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.